 Before you jump down my throat:

-Yes there are good examples of this kind of sci-fi, but statistically they’re the outliers not the norm.
+Yes there are good examples of this kind of sci-fi (especially NOW), but statistically they’re the outliers not the norm.

 I’ve dated, loved, and grown up with gender fluid lovelies.
 But I don’t identify as gender fluid myself, and I’m an academic so… research!

 10 Articles, Books & Lists on Gender & Gender Fluidity

 - Understanding and Navigating Gender Podcast Ep 172 of Stark Reflections on Writing & Publishing

 - The Trans Generation by Ann Travers

 - You and Your Gender Identity by Dara Hoffman-Fox